mmuller88/mmblog/content/cdk-multistack-eng/index.md

 3) master commit -> Travis build is triggered.
 4) Travis fails or passes.
 5) If it failed, the stack reverted automatically and I evaluated the logs to see what went wrong.
 Back to step 1).
-6) If it fits, the new feature is on all stacks and I can now test it manually.
+6) If it passed, the new feature is on all stacks and I can now test it manually.

 This is very awesome because I have to do fewer interactions to implement this new feature.
 The entire build takes about 10 minutes and then I can just do something else for 10 minutes.
-This type of pipeline has brought me a very fast iteration of new features.
+This type of pipeline has brought me very quick iterations of new features.
 I am literally flabbergasted what is possible today with just a DevOps.
-What I can do alone would have required 10 people 5 years ago instead of just one.
+What I can do alone would have required about 10 people 5 years ago instead of just one.

 # Summary
 CDK's multistacks are a great way to manage multiple stacks like a test stack and production stack.
 For my small project I have great experiences with this type of stack management and described it here.
 So far, a relatively small Travis build has been sufficient to create a useful pipeline.
 I am considering looking into AWS CodePipeline to see if it could benefit me.
 I hope you enjoyed my little summary :)